 How to Protect Your Pet's Feet From Snow and Ice

-So, you've cleared away the ice and snow around your home using pet safer ice melters, but you probably still want to go for regular walks (after all, your pup definitely still wants and needs to get in some good "outside time," even when it's cold).
-To further protect your pup's paws this winter, consider also outfitting them with some sturdy dog boots for your wintery walks and/or applying a moisturizing and protective balm to their paw pads before heading out.
+So, you've cleared away the ice and snow around your home using pet-safer ice melts, but you probably still want to go for regular walks (after all, your pup definitely still wants and needs to get in some good "outside time," even when it's cold).
+To further protect your pup's paws this winter, consider outfitting them with some sturdy dog boots for your wintery walks and/or applying a moisturizing and protective balm to their paw pads before heading out.

 How to Find a Good Dog Boot

-- Non-slip – good traction on the bottom of the boot to help your pup navigate icy paths.
-Slippery "soles" can actually decrease your dog's ability to walk safely in the snow and ice, increasing their risk of slips, falls, and injuries.
+Non-slip – good traction on the bottom of the boot to help your pup navigate icy paths.
+Slippery "soles" decrease your dog's ability to walk safely in the snow and ice, increasing their risk of slips, falls, and injuries.

-Here are some of my favorite dog booties for winter weather:
+Here are some of our favorite dog booties for winter weather:

 Paw-Protecting Balms for Dogs